terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

         store.finalized_checkpoint.epoch,
     )
     assert store.finalized_checkpoint.root == finalized_checkpoint_block

-    # Check if blob data is available
-    # If not, this block MAY be queued and subsequently considered when blob data becomes available
-    assert is_data_available(hash_tree_root(block), block.body.blob_kzg_commitments)

     # Check if there is a valid inclusion list.
     # This check is performed only if the block's slot is within the visibility window